NOUN a science that deals with the ways that living things function

 From the smallest animals to the largest, a beautiful concert of biological music is going on in our bodies to keep us alive.
 Every organ, cell, protein, and organic molecule has its part to play.
 The rhythm of the music changes depending on what we're doing - whether it's walking in our favorite park, watching an engaging movie, or enjoying a delicious meal.
 Our bodies change their function to adapt to the situation.
 How it does this is a question that people who study physiology try to figure out.

 The more we understand about how the body works, the better prepared we'll be when trying to fix problems when it doesn't work properly.
 Diseases, both physical and psychological, take a toll on us as individuals as well as on our entire society.
-Being equipped with knowledge will only help us weather any storm.
+Being equipped with knowledge will help us face these challenges.

 + Who are we?